Effect-TS/schema/README.md

 2. **Decoding:** Following the successful check, we proceed to convert the `string` into a `Date`.
 This process completes the parsing operation, where the data is both validated and transformed.

+> [!NOTE]
-As a general rule, schemas should be defined such that encode + decode return the original value.
+> As a general rule, schemas should be defined such that encode + decode return the original value.

 ## The Rule of Schemas: Keeping Encode and Decode in Sync